peteroupc/peteroupc.github.io/randomfunc.md

 [^107]: Barthe, F., Guédon, O., et al., "A probabilistic approach to the geometry of the lP^N-ball", Annals of Probability 33(2), 2005.

-[^108]: Alternatively, if `p` is an integer greater than 0, generate a random point on the surface of an ball with `N+p` dimensions and the given radius (for example, using `RandomPointOnSphere(N+p,radius,p)`), then discard the last `p` coordinates of that point (Corollary 1 of Lacko, V., & Harman, R. (2012).
+[^108]: Alternatively, if `p` is an integer greater than 0, generate a random point on the surface of an ball with `N+p` dimensions and the specified radius (for example, using `RandomPointOnSphere(N+p,radius,p)`), then discard the last `p` coordinates of that point (Corollary 1 of Lacko, V., & Harman, R. (2012).
 A conditional distribution approach to uniform sampling on spheres and balls in Lp spaces. _Metrika_, 75(7), 939-951).

 [^109]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.